Lab 10: H100 Matrix Multiplication

 In Lab 9, we explored the H100’s Tensor Memory Accelerator (TMA), learning how to move data from global to shared memory and building software-managed pipelines to hide latency.
 In this lab, we’ll turn our attention to the second major feature of the H100, the warp-group level tensor core instructions, or wgmma.

 Tensor cores account for the vast majority of our machine’s computational capability.
 On the H100, the tensor cores provide approximately 1000 TFLOPs of half-precision matrix multiply throughput.
-To put this in perspective, the standard FMA units can run at a half-precision throughput of 267.6 TFLOPs.
-This means that almost 80% of our machine’s half-precision throughput comes from tensor cores!
+To put this in perspective, the standard FMA units can run at a half-precision throughput of approximately 120 TFLOPs.
+This means that almost 90% of our machine’s half-precision throughput comes from tensor cores!
 To write high-performance kernels on the H100, we will need to understand how to use these tensor core instructions effectively.

 Like in Lab 6, using tensor cores will require understanding not just how to invoke the instructions themselves, but also how to organize data in memory to match the expectations of these specialized units.
 Ultimately, our goal is to combine TMA (for data movement) and wgmma (for compute) to write a fast matrix multiplication kernel.